wndhydrnt/rcmt/docs/run.rst

 Run
 ===

-A Run connects packages with repositories. rcmt reads the Run, finds repositories and then applies packages to each repository.
+A Run connects Actions with repositories. rcmt reads the Run, finds repositories and then applies Actions to each repository.

 .. autoclass:: rcmt.run.Run
    :members: